-- the production, transformation and distribution of agricultural products as far as they contribute to national food security objectives (aiming to ensure access to safe, healthy, diversified, quality food in sufficient quantity, to protect and enhance agricultural land and to support the protein supply autonomy of France and the EU); - editing, printing and distribution of political and general information print and online press services; - quantum technologies (technologies using the interactions of molecules, atoms and smaller particles to create practical applications for building computers, telecommunications, satellite navigation, smartphones and medical diagnostics); - energy storage; and - biotechnologies.
+- the production, transformation and distribution of agricultural products as far as they contribute to national food security objectives (aiming to ensure access to safe, healthy, diversified, quality food in sufficient quantity, to protect and enhance agricultural land and to support the protein supply autonomy of France and the EU); - editing, printing, distribution of political and general information print and online press services; - quantum technologies (technologies using the interactions of molecules, atoms, and smaller particles to create practical applications for building computers, telecommunications, satellite navigation, smartphones, and medical diagnostics); - energy storage, and - · biotechnologies.

-See "Post-scriptum" page 6 for the full list of strategic sectors.
+See "Post-Scriptum" at the end of the document for the full list of strategic sectors.